Skip to content

 Trustees

 Creative Intellectual Property is governed by a board of trustees appointed under clause 9 of the CIO Foundation Constitution.
 The constitution requires a minimum of three trustees and permits up to twelve.
+The current trustees are introduced in the Trustees and Governance Board section above.

 Trustee duties